 Risk #2 is steep fees and high interest (higher than your regular purchase interest rate).
-You’ll pay a flat fee or a percentage of your cash advance each time you access funds this way.
+You will pay a flat fee or a percentage of your cash advance each time you access funds this way.
 It depends on the terms of your account.

-Risk #4 is that you go deeper and deeper into debt, and may reach a point where you can’t make payments.
-For some people, this can result in losing their home or declaring bankruptcy.
+Risk #4 is that you go deeper and deeper into debt and may reach a point where you can’t make payments.
+For some people, this can result in losing their homes or declaring bankruptcy.

 To apply for free, call (877) 735-0016